-As the pace of technological advancement has accelerated, financial services seem far more open to accepting technology.
-They recognise it can make them more efficient and more profitable as well as enriching their customer experience.
+Now, the pace of technological advancement has accelerated and financial services are embracing technology.
+They recognise it can make them more efficient and more profitable, as well as enriching their customer experience.

-Then there are disruptive technologies that aren’t giving the established players any choice, like Bitcoin and crowdfunding platforms that have shaken up the way traditional systems operate.
+You can throw new players and disruptive technologies into the mix.
+Ones that aren’t giving the established players any choice, like Bitcoin and various crowdfunding platforms.
+These are shaking up the way traditional systems operate.

 Where is the R&D in FinTech?